 13. How long does the application process take?

-The length of time for the federal trademark application process itself depends on whether you are currently selling products or not.
+It usually takes about 3-6 months for the USPTO to examine your application and issue an approval or an office action.
+The length of time for the entire federal trademark application process itself depends on whether you are currently selling products or not.
 If you are currently selling products, and the trademark is approved without objection or opposition, the USPTO takes about 12-18 months to issue a registration.

 14. What is required to file an application?